hiperiondev/stack_vm/docs/assembler/index.rst

 ------

-| Is a very complete assembler with a lot of directives (see DIRECTVES table).
+| Stack VM has a very complete assembler with a lot of directives (see DIRECTIVES table).
 | Instructions can be extended easily on vm_opcodes_def.c.
 | For that you can edit one of the not use instructions (Usually after the HALT instruction).
 | Up to 8 arguments can be specified.
 The assembler stop to search after the first ARG_NON in the list.